TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/helm-chart.md

 ****Open Source** ([Mozilla Public License](https://github.com/TykTechnologies/tyk/blob/master/LICENSE.md))**

-**This page contains all release notes for version 2.1.X displayed in a reverse chronological order**
+**This page contains all release notes for Tyk Charts displayed in a reverse chronological order**

 ## Support Lifetime
 <!-- Required. replace X.Y with this release and set the correct quarter of the year -->